-In 2016, the Aggregates business shipped 158.6 million tons of aggregates from a network of nearly 300 aggregates quarries and distribution yards in 26 states, Canada and the Bahamas.
-These shipments included 10.4 million tons consumed by the business' aggregates-related downstream operations.
-The Corporation also shipped 8.5 million cubic yards of ready mixed concrete from approximately 150 plants primarily located in the high-growth states of Texas and Colorado.
-The asphalt operations shipped 1.0 million tons of asphalt and additionally used 2.1 million tons of asphalt in the Aggregates business' paving operations.
-While the Aggregates business covers a wide geographic area, financial results depend on the strength of the local economies because of the cost of transportation relative to the price of the products.
-The Aggregates business' top five sales-generating states - Texas, Colorado, North Carolina, Iowa and Georgia - accounted for 73% of its 2016 net sales by state of destination, while the top ten sales-generating states accounted for 87% of its 2016 net sales.
+In 2016, the Building Materials business shipped 158.6 million tons of aggregates from a network of nearly 300 aggregates quarries and distribution yards in 26 states, Canada and the Bahamas.
+These shipments included 10.4 million tons internally consumed by the business' other product lines.
+The Corporation shipped 3.5 million tons of cement, consisting of 2.3 million tons to external customers in five states and 1.2 million tons for internal use in its ready mixed concrete product line.
+The Corporation also shipped 8.5 million tons for ready mixed concrete from approximately 150 plants primarily located in the highgrowth states of Texas and Colorado.
+The asphalt operations shipped 1.0 million tons of asphalt and additionally used 2.1 million tons of asphalt in paving operations.
+While the Building Materials business covers a wide geographic area, financial results depend on the strength of the local economies because of the cost of transportation relative to the price of the products.
+The Building Materials business' top five sales-generating states - Texas, Colorado, North Carolina, Iowa and Georgia - accounted for 75% of its 2016 net sales by state of destination, while the top ten sales-generating states accounted for 88% of its 2016 net sales.
 Management closely monitors economic conditions and public infrastructure spending in the market areas in the states where the Corporation's operations are located.
 Further, supply and demand conditions in these states affect their respective profitability.

-At December 31, 2016, the Aggregates business was organized as follows:
+At December 31, 2016, the Building Materials business was organized as follows:

-Reportable Segments Mid-America Group Southeast Group West Group Operating Locations Indiana, Iowa, northern Kansas, Kentucky, Maryland, Minnesota, Missouri, eastern Nebraska, North Carolina, Ohio, South Carolina, Virginia, Washington and West Virginia Alabama, Florida, Georgia, Tennessee, Nova Scotia and the Bahamas Arkansas, Colorado, southern Kansas, Louisiana, western Nebraska, Nevada, Oklahoma, Texas, Utah and Wyoming Product Lines Aggregates (crushed stone, sand and gravel) Aggregates (crushed stone, sand and gravel) Aggregates (crushed stone, sand and gravel), asphalt and paving and ready mixed concrete Types of Aggregates Locations Quarries and Distribution Facilities Quarries and Distribution Facilities Quarries, Plants and Distribution Facilities Modes of Transportation for Aggregates Product Line Truck and Rail Truck, Rail and Water Truck and Rail
+Reportable Segments Mid-America Group Southeast Group West Group Operating Locations Indiana, Iowa, northern Kansas, Kentucky, Maryland, Minnesota, Missouri, eastern Nebraska, North Carolina, Ohio, South Carolina, Virginia, Washington and West Virginia Alabama, Florida, Georgia, Tennessee, Nova Scotia and the Bahamas Arkansas, Colorado, southern Kansas, Louisiana, western Nebraska, Nevada, Oklahoma, Texas, Utah and Wyoming Product Lines Aggregates (crushed stone, sand and gravel) Aggregates (crushed stone, sand and gravel) Aggregates (crushed stone sand and gravel), cement ready mixed concrete, and asphalt and paving Plant Types Quarries and Distribution Facilities Quarries and Distribution Facilities Quarries, Plants and Distribution Facilities Modes of Transportation Truck and Rail Truck, Rail and Water Truck and Rail